 Because oil barrels are bought and sold in US currency, a drop in the Aussie dollar relative to the USD can hike up the price of fuel.
 Other factors that can contribute to the price of fuel include distributing and shipping costs, wholesaling and refining.

-But don’t expect fuel prices to drop every time the AUD is higher the US dollar.
+But don't expect fuel prices to drop every time the AUD rises against the US dollar.
 Generally, this only happens if the benchmark price stays the same or drops, and also depends on other local factors.

 A lower dollar means that Australia becomes an increasingly attractive option for overseas investors looking to purchase a property because their foreign currency can buy them more.